 Issue 10, September 2015

 This issue provides the latest data on the employers’ costs of workers’ compensation.
 National data from the Bureau of Labor Statistics (BLS) are presented for the private sector for 1986-2014 and for all non-federal employers for 1991-2014.
-Tne national data for all non-federal employers from BLS are compared to similar data from the National Academy of Social Insurance (NASI).
+The national data for all non-federal employers from BLS are compared to similar data from the National Academy of Social Insurance (NASI).
 The issue also contains BLS data from 2014 for variations among employers’ workers’ compensation costs by region, industry, firm size, and occupations.
 Download WCRRR Issue 10 Order Form.
+Please note: As of July 1, 2016 Issue 10 is available without charge if you submit an Order Form requesting a PDF file sent as an attachment to an email.
+Disregard the payment information shown on the Order Form.

 Workers’ Compensation Resources Research Report